DebankurSaikia/Advanced-Programming/Assignment19_CSB24008/MyFirstRNApp/README.md

 # MyFirstRNApp

-A React Native application developed as part of **Assignment 19** for the **Advanced Programming** course.

-## Assignment Overview

-Build a single-screen mobile application that functions as a digital counter with theme switching capabilities.
+A React Native application that functions as a digital counter with theme switching capabilities.

-### Features
+## Features

 - Increment counter value
 - Decrement counter value